ebokes/wowcraftingorders.com/CONTRIBUTING.md

 You can do a few things to contribute:

 1. **Create issues.** Create issues for bugs you find or features you'd like to see.
 Please follow the issues guidelines found below.
+You can propose just about anything through an issue.
 2. **Create pull requests.** Assign yourself to an issue you're working on and create a pull request when you're done.
    Please follow the pull request guidelines found below.
+3. Be part of the discussion in the Discord: https://discord.gg/WYJa6uCbSd

 ## Onboarding

-If you plan to contribute to this project, please send Kal#0963 a ping on Discord with a brief overview of your development background (not mandatory) to get read-only access to a few important tools:
+If you plan to contribute to this project, please send Kal#0963 a ping on Discord with a brief overview of your development background (not required, just something I'd like to know) as well as your GitHub username to get read-only access to a few things:

+- **GitHub.** I'll add you as a collaborator to the repo, which will allow you to create branches and pull requests without needing to fork.
+I have the CODEOWNERS file and permissions set up such that a review from me is necessary to merge in - more people can be added to that file at a later point.
 - **Firebase.** This can be useful for logs, database entries, and so on.
 - **Vercel.** This is our Continuous Deployment solution, and can be useful for diagnosing build failures and details regarding the deployment workflow.